Yamhill Pub

-Yamhill Pub is a dive bar in Portland, Oregon.
+Yamhill Pub is a dive bar in Portland, Oregon, in the United States.
 Established in 1939, the bar has been recognized as the top Pabst Blue Ribbon seller in Oregon.

 Description

 In 2017, Matthew Singer of Willamette Week wrote, "Announcing itself with only a stained green awning above the doorway, it's a hole-in-the-wall in the sense that it appears to have been gnawed into the side of a building by angry rodents.
 Graffiti covers practically every square inch like the walls of a punk club restroom, with a scent to match, so you can imagine what the actual restrooms are like.
 Food options are limited to chips, beef jerky and microwavables best left in the freezer."
 The newspaper's Jay Horton said in 2018, "Every square inch of the smallish barroom—save the pristine Batman pinball machine, kept untouched by pub fiat—has been so heavily scrawled with graffiti that overlapping tags blur together like modish cave paintings."